Utkarsh-ku/DDP_Week4_Assignment/README.md

     a similar layout would be fine.
   <p>• Here's your opportunity to give the app +1 for being well done, or neat, or even just a solid effort.

-The First objective is to create Reproducible Pitch :
+<h4>The Second objective is to create Reproducible Pitch :

   <p>• Was the presentation completed in slidify or R Presenter?
   <p>• Was it 5 pages?